cleicar/my-bank/README.md

 The datetime of transaction is also saved.

+### List Transfers

+To see the last tranfers, the user needs to input his own account code and trigger button `search`.
+The system will validates the account on the database.
+If the account doesn't exists, a warning message will be displayed.

+If the user account exists, all his transfer will be displayed.
+Note that the field type will

 ## Testing with RSpec

 The project was build with TDD (Test Driven Development).
 To execute the tests just run the tests with RSpec.

+1. Execute all tests

 	~~~ sh
 	$ bundle exec rspec